-Information will be taken from the New Member reports.
-For family memberships, each new family membership will count as two entries The awards will be cumulative and will be sent to the recipients as they are earned throughout the year.
+Information will be taken from the New Member reports that are submitted monthly from the Subordinate Secretary.
+For family memberships, each new family membership will count as two entries.
+The awards will be cumulative and will be sent to the recipients as they are earned throughout the year.
 Grange recruiters will also be recognized in The Grange News.